Tokitough/Write-Text-Lines/README.md

-# Write-Text-Lines
+# About the program
-Create a program that writes text line into a file
+The  program